Frank Welker: Early life

+Career

 Voice-acting career

-Welker began his career as a stand-up comedian and impressionist in the 1960s, before transitioning to on-screen acting and later voice acting.
-His first major voice role came in 1969 as Fred Jones in the Scooby-Doo franchise.
-Welker has voiced Fred in almost every series and incarnation of the Scooby-Doo animated franchise (with the exceptions of A Pup Named Scooby-Doo, Scoob!, and Velma) and has also provided the voice of Scooby-Doo since 2002.
-As of 2023, Welker is the only original voice actor still in the Scooby-Doo franchise.
+Welker began his career as a stand-up comedian and impressionist in 1967, before transitioning to on-screen acting and later voice acting.
+His first voice-over role was in a commercial for Friskies cat food.
+The producer's girlfriend recommended he audition for Hanna-Barbera during the casting of Scooby-Doo, Where Are You!.
+Welker initially auditioned for the titular character (and, according to Casey Kasem, the role of Shaggy Rogers, as well) but instead won the role of Fred Jones in 1969.
+Welker has voiced Fred in almost every series and incarnation of the Scooby-Doo animated franchise (with the exceptions of A Pup Named Scooby-Doo, Scoob!, and Velma, the latter in which he portrayed Fred's father) and has also provided the voice of Scooby-Doo since 2002.
+With the death of Casey Kasem in 2014, Welker is the only original voice actor still in the Scooby-Doo franchise.

-His next major character voice was for Wonder Dog (which was inspired by Scooby-Doo) and Marvin White on the 1973 series Super Friends (also produced by Hanna-Barbera).
+His next major character voice was for Wonder Dog (who was inspired by Scooby-Doo) and Marvin White on the 1973 series Super Friends (also produced by Hanna-Barbera).
 That same year, he played Pudge and Gabby on DePatie-Freleng Enterprises' animated series Bailey's Comets.
 Welker continued to provide voices for many characters for Hanna-Barbera for several years, which include Jabberjaw, Dynomutt, Dog Wonder, and the Shmoo in The New Fred and Barney Show and its spin-off, The Flintstones Comedy Show.
-Frank Welker described the voice he used for the Shmoo as "a bubble voice" (one he later used for Gogo Dodo in Tiny Toon Adventures).
+Welker described the voice he used for the Shmoo as "a bubble voice" (one he later used for Gogo Dodo in Tiny Toon Adventures).

-In 1978, he played the title character on Fangface and later in its spin-off, Fangface and Fangpuss, and also voiced Heckle and Jeckle and Quacula on The New Adventures of Mighty Mouse and Heckle & Jeckle, and Spike, Tyke, Droopy, Slick Wolf and Barney Bear on The Tom and Jerry Comedy Show.
+In 1978, he played the title character on Fangface and later in its spin-off, Fangface and Fangpuss.
+Between 1979 and 1982, he worked for Filmation, providing the voices of Heckle and Jeckle, Quacula and Theodore H. Bear on The New Adventures of Mighty Mouse and Heckle & Jeckle; Spike, Tyke, Tuffy, Droopy, Slick Wolf and Barney Bear on The Tom and Jerry Comedy Show; Willy, Sipe, Poco and Sportikus XI on Sport Billy; various characters on Tarzan, Lord of the Jungle, Fat Albert and the Cosby Kids and The New Adventures of the Lone Ranger; and Rif, Burble and Gossamear on Blackstar.